 This means they are able to send alerts to the appropriate personnel when a machine is in need of repair or maintenance before it becomes a major issue.

-Why should you care about that, though?
-It means less down time for assembly lines which means you can more regularly expect your items you use to be available and shipped/received quicker.
+This means less downtime for assembly lines resulting in less out of stock items and quicker shipping times.
 Computer vision goes a long way in improving convenience for businesses and customers alike.

 9. License Plate Recognition

 While some of the things you see in movies and television are exaggerated, the ability for police to track and detect license plates are fairly accurate.
 Police and security personnel are able to use these computer vision applications to detect and track license plates for a multitude of reasons.

 While this may seem invasive at times, it allows for officers to keep areas safe from those who may be involved in criminal activity as well as being able to track down loved ones who have run away, been taken, or are lost.

 One regular, everyday application of computer vision many people overlook is the ability to deposit checks digitally with their banking apps.

 The ability to take a picture that can detect and capture all the appropriate information, securely store and catalog it as needed to make a bank transfer, and then perform the banking transaction as requested is a complicated process only made possible by AI computer vision models.

 Sometimes, it is the mundane applications that can have the most impact on our ability to work in tandem with ever-evolving technology.

 Want to Know More About Computer Vision Applications?

 While the field of computer vision is both complicated and simple at the same time, it also has a lot of overlap with our daily life.
 There are hundreds of other applications of computer vision models that are more extreme (and more mundane) than our list here.